conceptintegration/constitution_comparison/README.md

 Using Jupyter, navigate to the `analysis/` folder and open `constitution_comparison.ipynb`.

 Run the first cell to complete initialization.
 Once initialized, you can run other cells as needed to perform specific analyses or visualizations.

 The notebook contains detailed documentation for each analysis step.

 ---

-## Tutorial

-For a complete walkthrough of this tool, check out our [video tutorial](https://www.youtube.com/watch?v=ZUnUrb7oqmI).

----